obestwalter/mau-mau/docs/guide/usage.md

 ## Command line access

-After installation you have an additional command in your virtualenv: `mau-mau`.
-The default behaviour if you call it without parameters is to simulate a simple game of Mau Mau between three computer players (and you can see the hands of all the players and every step of the game).
+After installation you have two additional commands in your virtualenv: `mau-mau` and `mau-mau-stats`.
+The cli (command line interface) is automatically generated with a fun little library called [python-fire](https://github.com/google/python-fire).
+The default behaviour for our `mau-mau` is to show the usage info with the available commands:

-**FIXME** I use fire now ... adapt
-* `mau-mau`: Play single game with high verbosity settings in the logger
+### Play or simulate a single game
-* `mau-mau <stats.function>`: e.g. `mau-mau turns` - the argument will be passed to `get_function_from_name` that fetches a function object of the same name from [`stats.py`](https://github.com/obestwalter/mau-mau/blob/master/mau_mau/statistics.py) and executes it.
-This is a very simple way to create a flexible command line interface that does not need to be changed if you create more statistics functions in `statistics.py`.
-Adding a new function to `statistics.py` will automatically make it accessible through the command line interface.
-* `mau-mau human` ... or any other argument that does not map to a function in stats: play a game against the computer.

-## Run a simple simulation

-        $ cd </path/to/your/clone>
+$ mau-mau

+    Type:        Cli
+    String form: <mau_mau.play.cli.<locals>.Cli object at 0x7f7fa3b3e5c0>

+    Usage:       mau-mau
+                 mau-mau play
+                 mau-mau sim

+ You can then ask for specific help for commands (note the `--` to separate the command from the fire arg `--help`), e.g:

+    $ mau-mau play -- --help

+    Type:        method
+    String form: <bound method cli.<locals>.Cli.play of <mau_mau.play.cli.<locals>.Cli object at 0x7f92d2c46e80>>
+    File:        /home/ob/do/mau-mau/src/mau_mau/play.py
+    Line:        42
+    Docstring:   Play a game against two computer players.

+    If one of the players' names is 'human' it will be interactive.

+    Usage:       mau-mau play [PLAYERS]
+                 mau-mau play [--players PLAYERS]

+You can start a game that you play against two computer players by calling `mau-mau play --players John,Terry,human`

+The fire library accomplishes this using introspection of the code to generate arguments and documentation.
+A more standard approach would be [argparse](https://docs.python.org/3/library/argparse.html) which is provided in the standard library already.

+### Simulate many games to gather statistics

     $ mau-mau sim

 The output could be: